Supporting New Zealand small businesses for 5 years.

 Reason #1 – Expanding Your Physical Location

 Let’s say that you’re ready to bring more staff into your office.
 Or maybe you run a coffee shop that’s filling up every day, so you want to have more space for your customers.
 That’s great, you’re ready to expand!
+Established businesses often find it easier to secure financing for expansion due to their financial track record.

 But do you have the cash you need to do it?
 If you don’t, applying for business credit may be in order.

 Generally speaking, this would call for a financial product with a long-term payoff.
 Before you make this commitment, though, you must plan ahead.
+For a growing business, it’s important to focus on expanding your customer base to support the investment and demonstrate business potential.

 How much more money will you be able to make after the expansion?
 Are there any future threats to your revenue or cash flow?
 These are only some of the questions you must answer.
 After that, figure out how much you can easily afford to repay each month.
+Be sure to compare loan offers to ensure you get the best deal for your expansion.

 Reason #2 – Building Up Credit Score